MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Out-String.md

 ## NOTES

-The cmdlets that contain the `Out` verb that don't format objects; they just render objects and send them to the specified display destination.
-If you send an unformatted object to an `Out` cmdlet, the cmdlet sends it to a formatting cmdlet before rendering it.
+The cmdlets that contain the `Out` verb don't format objects.
+The `Out` cmdlets send objects to the formatter for the specified display destination.

 The `Out` cmdlets don't have parameters that accept names or file paths.
 To send the output of a PowerShell command to an `Out` cmdlet, use the pipeline.
 Or, you can store data in a variable and